/ The ClaimCompass Blog

 The airline must also provide food, refreshments, and access to the lavatories within two hours of a tarmac delay.

-In Canada, according to the new passenger rights rules, airlines can keep passengers in the plane for 3 hours before having to disembark them, regardless of whether it's a domestic or international flight.
+In Canada, according to the amended passenger rights rules, airlines can keep passengers on the plane for 3 hours before having to disembark them, regardless of whether it's a domestic or international flight.

 They can keep passengers in the plane an additional 45 minutes if they estimate that the flight is likely going to be able to take off within this time frame.